-The literature on the role of financial technology in household finance, most notably Philippon (2016), Buchak et al. (2018), Di Maggio et al. (2021), and Bartlett et al. (2022), has highlighted technology's large impact on mortgage market composition and lending practices.
-This paper serves as a complement to Fuster et al. (2019), who document the large role fintech lenders play in reducing processing times for mortgage applications submitted online.
+The literature on the role of financial technology in household finance has highlighted technology's large impact on mortgage market composition and consumer lending practices overall (Philippon, 2016; Buchak, Matvos, Piskorski and Seru, 2018; Fuster, Goldsmith-Pinkham, Ramadorai and Walther, 2021; Bartlett, Morse, Stanton and Wallace, 2022; Berg, Fuster and Puri, 2022; Basten and Ongena, 2024; Di Maggio and Ratnadiwakara, 2024).
+This paper serves as a complement to Fuster, Plosser, Schnabl and Vickery (2019), who document the large role fintech lenders play in reducing processing times for mortgage applications submitted online.
 Importantly, the authors find no effect of broadband access on mortgage outcomes using the rollout of Google Fiber as an instrument.
-By studying a national program that did not require low-income customers to pay large upfront costs, I provide suggestive evidence that better access to broadband internet can indeed reduce refinancing frictions.
-In addition, recent works on financial inclusion highlight the continued importance of bank branches in the modern era (Brown et al., 2019; Célerier and Matray, 2019; Fonseca and Matray, 2022; Jung and Zentefis, 2022) and the implications of digital disruption (Jiang et al., 2022).
-Yogo et al. (2021) also find that financial participation depends on household income rather than race or access to financial services.
-My paper contributes to this literature by showing that the inability of low-income households to afford broadband internet can be a significant impediment to financial inclusion.
+By studying a national program that did not require low-income customers to pay large upfront costs, I provide suggestive evidence that better access to high-speed internet can indeed reduce refinancing frictions for marginal households.
+In addition, recent works on financial inclusion highlight the continued importance of bank branches in the modern era (Brown, Cookson and Heimer, 2019; Célerier and Matray, 2019; Nguyen, 2019; Cespedes, Jiang, Parra and Zhang, 2024; Fonseca and Matray, 2024; Jung and Zentefis, 2024) and the implications of digital disruption on financial inclusion (Erel and Liebersohn, 2022; Haendler, 2022; Koont, 2023; Jiang, Yu and Zhang, 2024).
+Yogo, Whitten and Cox (2024) also find that financial participation depends on household income rather than race or access to financial services.
+My paper contributes to this series of works by showing that the digital divide can be a significant impediment to financial inclusion in the rapidly transforming financial landscape.

-Lastly, this paper is related to the literature on the economic importance of broadband access.
-Akerman et al. (2015), Bhuller et al. (20), Dettling (2016), Hjort and Poulsen (2019), and Kolko (2012) study the effect of broadband introduction on labor market outcomes.
+Lastly, this paper adds to the literature on the economic importance of broadband internet - a key infrastructure in the modern era.
+Kolko (2012), Akerman, Gaarder and Mogstad (2015), Dettling (2016), Hjort and Poulsen (2019), Bhuller, Kostol and Vigtel (2020), and Gürtzgen, Diegmann (né Nolte), Pohlan and van den Berg (2021) study the effect of broadband on labor market outcomes.
 Importantly, all of these papers instrument broadband access with geographic expansions of broadband infrastructure, which can in turn impact the employment setting of treated areas and confound the results.
-Zuo (2021) overcomes this empirical challenge by using Internet Essentials to estimate positive labor market outcomes.
-My paper makes substantial contributions relative to that study in terms of both the empirical framework and subject matter, by focusing on an important household financial decision - mortgage refinancing - that is conditional on stable employment.
-I thus analyze whether broadband induces a reduction of financial mistakes as opposed to an increase in active job search and training.
-In general, the two works are highly complementary and describe two distinct benefits of broadband access.
-In terms of the literature on broadband and stock market participation (Bogan (2008); Hvide et al. (2022); Wang et al. (2023)), I provide an alternative channel for wealth accumulation that is specifically relevant to homeowners; guaranteed long-term returns are also a feature of timely refinancing but not for the stock market, where mistakes will be more costly.
+Zuo (2021) overcomes this empirical challenge by using Internet Essentials to document positive labor market outcomes.
+My paper makes substantial contributions relative to that study in terms of both the subject matter and empirical framework.
+By focusing on an important household financial decision - mortgage refinancing - that is conditional on stable employment, I analyze whether broadband induces a reduction of costly financial mistakes that leave money on the table.
+This paper also exploits more granular geographic variation associated with the program.
+In general, the two works are highly complementary and document two distinct benefits of broadband access.
+In terms of the literature on broadband's effect on stock market participation in the U.S. and abroad (Bogan, 2008; Wang, Niu, Zhou and Lu, 2023; Hvide, Meling, Mogstad and Vestad, 2024), I provide an alternative channel for wealth accumulation among low-income homeowners that comprise half of the U.S. low-income population and have most of their wealth stored in housing.
+Unlike financial market participation that requires recurring contributions and management, timely refinancing around interest rate changes leads to long-term increases in disposable income itself.
+Overall, the evidence from this paper suggests that refinancing driven by reduced transaction costs can further contribute to household portfolio diversification.